-\textbf{Analysis on Network Settings.} In PMRN, the largest scale of PMRB is chosen as $S=9$ and the number of PMRB is chosen as $K=8$.
-To show the effect of different $S$ and $K$, models are trained with different scales and block numbers for 200 epochs.
+In SHSR, the largest scale of SMB is set as $S=9$ and the number of SMB is chosen as $K=8$.
+To show the effect of $S$ and $K$, models are trained with different scales and block numbers for 200 epochs.
 Quantitative comparisons are made on B100 with scaling factor $\times4$.
-The visualization results are shown in Fig.~\ref{Fig:vis-network-depth}.
-From Fig.~\ref{Fig:vis-network-depth}, both $S$ and $K$ will affect the network performance.
-In general, with the increase of $S$ and $K$, the networks will achieve better results.
+The visualization results are shown in Fig.~\ref{fig:vis-network-depth}.
+From Fig.~\ref{fig:vis-network-depth}, both $S$ and $K$ can affect the network performance.
+In general, with the increase of $S$ and $K$, the network achieves better results.
 Compared with $K$, $S$ counts more for the performance.
-On one hand, when $S$ is larger, the network will be deeper.
-On the other hand, with the increase of $S$, features from more scales will be considered.
+On one hand, when $S$ is larger, the network is deeper.
+On the other hand, with the increase of $S$, features from more scales are considered.